rruggiero/dev-tools/README.md

 - **xref_function_usage.sh**
   Scan your codebase for function definitions and usages.
 Supports PHP, JavaScript, Python, and C, with flexible include/exclude rules.

+- **connect_sqlite.sh**
+  A command-line Bash script for easily running queries and meta-commands against an SQLite database.
+Supports common queries, direct SQLite meta-commands, and helpful “describe” shortcuts for table structure and more.

 ## Getting Started